NLog/NLog.github.io/_posts/2015-06-09-nlog-4-has-been-released.md

 Thanks again for the reported issues and requested features!

 ##Changes since the Release Candidate
-There is one change after the release of the NLog 4.0 RC:
+There is one change after the release of NLog 4.0 RC:

 - The autoflush fix was not fixed well. (see [GitHub](https://github.com/NLog/NLog/pull/734)